ncassidy/dispel/README.md

 ```bash
 npm start
 ```
-2. Once you've added one or more valid accounts and targets, from the "Main Menu", select the "Start Scanning" option.
+2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Start Scanning" option.

 ## Defaults: